 Title: in Spanish and English or just in English if the manuscript is written in English.
-It should be brief, contain no acronyms and be consistent with the manuscript content.
+The extension will not exceed 22 words.
+It should not contain acronyms and abbreviations and be consistent with the manuscript content.

 Author(s): first name(s) and last name(s) in a correlative order and with their academic degree indicated in an abbreviated form (M.D., B.S., etc.) with an asterisk to identify the institution to which they belong; name, address and telephone number of the institution to which the first author belongs.
-Each of the authors'e-mail address should also be included.
+Each of the authors' e-mail address should also be included.
 The author responsible for receiving the editors' notifications should be indicated separately.